truongnc17/Brand-Interest-Analysis-with-Power-BI/README.md

 **Meaning**: Correlation between level of brand interest and first reaction when receiving the product

-**Insiht**: Companies with Neutral, Positive, Negative lines are mainly around 100k Google and McDonald's are two companies with almost the same amount of Neutral, Negative, Positive responses.
+**Insight**: Companies with Neutral, Positive, Negative lines are mainly around 100k Google and McDonald's are two companies with almost the same amount of Neutral, Negative, Positive responses.